Earth Day Bird Walk at Danehy Park Cambridge

 ACCESSIBILITY

-This route is mostly paved, wide and described as stroller friendly and accessible.
-We would like to add that that there are a couple of hills at about 5% grade.
+This route is mostly paved and wide and described as stroller-friendly and accessible.
+We would like to add that there are a couple of hills at about 5% grade.
 There are also lots of benches in this area.

-There are also wheelchair accessible restrooms in the Jamaica Pond section of the trail and designated parking.
+There are also wheelchair-accessible restrooms and designated parking in the Jamaica Pond section of the trail.

 TRAILS

 This walk is easy-moderate—about 3 miles over paved and uneven surfaces.
-The terrain is mostly flat with a some gentle hills, To explore this route see the All Trails map [LINK].
+The terrain is mostly flat with some gentle hills.
+To explore this route see the All Trails map [LINK].
 Please note we will only be birding the southern two sections, not the top section, for this walk.

 CHALLENGES